 Federal obstruction of justice law sets different sentences for different code sections.
 For example, the code section made infamous by Presidents Nixon and Clinton (18 U.S.C. § 1505) is punishable by a fine and imprisonment of up to five years (or up to eight years if it involves terrorism).
 Threatening or attempting to intimidate a juror (18 U.S.C. § 1503) is punishable by a fine and up to 10 years in prison.
 But if the crime also involves an attempted murder, or the commission of a class A or B felony against a juror, the defendant may be sentenced to up to 20 years in prison.
 Attempting to influence a juror through written communication (18 U.S.C. § 1504), however, is punishable by a fine and/or up to six months in prison.

 State laws also classify most obstruction of justice offenses as felonies, although they differ widely on how they define the crime.
 The Illinois law cited above -- prohibiting such acts as "destroying evidence" -- classifies the crime as a Class 4 felony (punishable by one to three years in prison).
 The crime of "obstructing a law enforcement officer" in Washington State, on the other hand, is a gross misdemeanor and punishable by a fine and up to 364 days in county jail.

 Just as federal and state prosecutors are required to provide criminal defendants with due process of the law, defendants and others involved in criminal investigations are strictly prohibited from interfering with the wheels of justice.
-If you have been charged with a federal or state crime against justice, you will want legal representation.
-Get started today with a free legal case evaluation by a criminal defense attorney near you.
+If you've been charged with a federal or state crime against justice, you'll want legal representation.
+Get started today by speaking with a criminal defense attorney near you.